maths/moodle-qtype_stack/doc/en/Developer/Releasing.md

 (don't add "master" to branch info)

-## 4. Releasing a new verion of the API to take advantage of the new release
+### 4. Releasing a new verion of the API to take advantage of the new release

-1. Update Geomaxima
-2. Update version numbers in `api/config_samples.txt`
-3. Update Geomaxima docker image versions in `api/docker/docker-compose.dev.yml` and  `api/docker/docker-compose.yml` E.g. see `https://hub.docker.com/r/mathinstitut/goemaxima` for latest versions.
+Prompt to update Geomaxima image.